tcpluess/gpsdo/README.md

 Normally, my own Git server is used (`https://hb9fsx.ch/git`) but to push the repo also to Github, use:
-`git push git@github.com:tcpluess/gpsdo.git --force`
+`git push git@github.com:tcpluess/gpsdo.git --force` Therefore, the Github repo does not always contain all changes and branches etc.